spencercarnage/personal/src/content/blog/tailwind-codemod.md

 pubDate: "May 26 2024"
 ---

-Working on a converting create-react-app codebase to one that uses Next.js, I found myself with a very niche problem: all of the Material Design based class names that were created using TailwindCSS had to be changed.
-The `text-primary-main` class needed to be turned into `text-red-500`.
+While working on a converting `create-react-app` codebase to one that uses Next.js, I found myself with a very niche problem: all of the Material Design based class names that were created using TailwindCSS had to be changed.
+The "primary" color was `#f43f5e`.
+In the new code base, `#f43f53` was mapped to `red-500`.
+That meant that `text-primary-main` class was being replaced with `text-red-500`.
-`text-primary-main` and `text-red-500` both used the same hexidecimal value, `#f43f5e` but the Material Design classes like `text-primary-main` were now deprecated.
+With the Material Design class names being deprecated, a class like `text-primary-main` needed to be updated to its color specific class name, `text-red-500`.

-The "legacy" `tailwind.config.js` file had its colors set up like so:
+The "legacy" `tailwind.config.js` file had its colors set up like this:

 ```
 module.exports = {